ros2/ros2_tracing/doc/design_ros_2.md

 ## Goals and requirements

-### Goal
+### Goals

-Provide low-overhead tools and resources for robotics software development based on ROS 2.
+1. Provide low-overhead tools and resources for robotics software development based on ROS 2.
+2. Make tracing easier to use with ROS.

 ### Requirements: instrumentation